 Once you have filmed all your scenes, import and arrange them in your desired movie editing software.
 If you used a digital camera to take the pictures, drag each individual image into your movie editing software and then assign a very short length for all the individual images (0.07 seconds each).
 This can be time consuming and frustrating but worth it in the end.
 Next add titles transitions and effects to your film.

 Step 9- Add Music and Sound effects

-The internet is covered with thousand of free sound effects website for you to chose from.
-Simply download the sound clip and open it in an audio editing software such as Audacity for Windows or Garage Band for Mac.
+There are thousand of free sound effects website for you to chose from that offer high quality and royalty free audio.
+Simply download the sound clip and open it in an audio editing software such as Audacity for Windows or Garage Band for Apple products.
 Save and then import your clip into your movie editing software.
 Simple!

 Save your finished film in a folder such as “My Videos” or your own personal folder.
-Give it a memorable name so that you do not lose it.
+Give it a memorable name so that you can easily find it.